Clare Moody: Political views

 Moody supported the remain campaign in the 2016 EU membership referendum, and supported a delay before invoking Article 50 to allow for negotiations post-referendum.
-She chaired the Labour Movement for Europe from 2017 to 2019, which campaigned for a public vote on the final Brexit deal.
+She supported Britain staying in the European single market and the Customs Union post-Brexit.
+She chaired the Labour Movement for Europe from 2017 to 2019, and campaigned for a second referendum on the final Brexit deal.

+In 2018, Moody argued that the EU and UK defence and security relationship should remain close despite Brexit, and that closer European Union–NATO relations would assist in that and reduce wasteful duplication of effort.

 She credited the loss of her European Parliamentary seat in 2019 to Labour's Brexit position, arguing that the party needed to adopt a clear pro-EU stance.

-Labour Party
+In 2023, The New European reported that she acknowledged Britain would not rejoin in the next parliament, but believed rejoining "will become a question again.
+For a growth agenda, we have to fix our relationship with the EU."

 Moody supported Yvette Cooper in the 2015 Labour Party leadership election.
-During his leadership challenge in June 2016, she supported calls for the resignation of Jeremy Corbyn.
+During the leadership challenge to Jeremy Corbyn in June 2016, she supported calls for his resignation.

 Personal life

-Moody resides in Salisbury, Wiltshire.
+Moody has resided in Salisbury, Wiltshire.
 She has a son.